Chattahoochee County DUI Bail Information

 Bail is a monetary guarantee that you will appear in court for all scheduled hearings related to your DUI charge.
 It's essentially a promise to the court, backed by money or property, that you will fulfill your legal obligations.
 In Chattahoochee, as in the rest of Georgia, the bail process aims to balance your right to freedom with the court's need to ensure your presence at trial.

 The amount of bail is set by a judge or magistrate, often based on a pre-determined bail schedule.
 This schedule considers factors such as the severity of the crime, your criminal history, and your ties to the community.
-If you post bail and attend all required court appearances, the money (or a portion of it) will be returned to you at the conclusion of your case.
+If you post bail and attend all required court appearances, approximately 90% of the money will be returned to you at the conclusion of your case.
 If you fail to appear, you forfeit the bail money, and a warrant will be issued for your arrest.

 Typical Bail Amounts for DUI